-Ireland’s Director of Women’s Rugby Anthony Eddy, despite his claims otherwise, has decided to throw all his eggs into one basket by withdrawing three players from the national squad in an attempt to bolster the Ireland Women’s Sevens team in the unimportant but financially lucrative World Rugby Women’s Sevens series, or Women’s Sevens World Series or whatever it’s being branded as this season.
+Ireland’s Director of Women’s Rugby Anthony Eddy, despite his claims otherwise, has decided to throw all his eggs into one basket by withdrawing three players from the national squad in an attempt to bolster the Ireland Women’s Sevens team.

-All expectations were that following repeated failures in the sevens game, culminating in the failure to qualify for the Olympics last season – despite having everything tipped in their favour, that Ireland would focus all their attention on the 2017 World Cup In Ireland.
+All expectations were, following repeated failures in the sevens game, culminating in the failure to qualify for the Olympics last season, that Ireland would focus all their attention on the 2017 World Cup in Ireland.

 Anyway, let’s get to the current selection.

 Kim Flood, Claire McLaughlin and Eimear Considine come in for Tyrell, Naoupu and Miller respectively.
 Mary Healy comes in as starting scrum half and up front Sophie Spence comes into second row.

 Of the players called into the 7s, the loss of Miller in the back three leaves a massive hole to be filled, Miller being the only go forward back on display over the last couple of games.
 I am, however, delighted to see McLaughlin get a start alongside Murphy and it’s something I called for in my Scotland preview.
 It might just present a more stable centre paring that the rest of the backs can play off.

 Having said that, I suspect it’s going to be a difficult game for any of the backs to really shine as Ireland’s best hope is to play ten man rugby, though France are more than capable of responding upfront.
 Their wonderful captain, Gaelle Mignot, leads the way in the pack and she’ll be ably backed by, the impressive pair, Lenaig Corson and Safi N’Diaye.
 Their battles with Spence and Paula Fitzpatrick will be the key to the game.